Primary Coverage Insurance Is Required.

 What is the included insurance on the rental cars?

-Explore Rentals ensures our rental fleet commercially, like all other rental car companies, to the industry standards of state required liability minimums.
-What this means is that you are completely legal, but do not have great coverage for things involving collisions, like hitting a deer or snow bank (our most common incidences).
-This is why we require the renter have some form of insurance that acts as primary coverage in case of a collision; it limits your risk- and our risk.
+Explore Rentals insures our rental fleet commercially, like all other rental car companies, to the industry standards of state required liability minimums.
+What this means is that you are completely legal, but do not have great coverage especially for the most common accidents, like hitting a deer or a snow bank.
+This is why we require the renter have some form of insurance that acts as primary coverage in case of a collision; it makes it a heck of a lot cheaper for you to pay for damages and easier for us to make sure damages get paid for.

 Why is this so difficult for international renters?